 As discussed in Section 2, the top-hat beam can be decomposed by MEM and the propagation of this MEM beam can be used to represent the propagation of the top-hat beam.
 The beam center and the propagation direction of these basic HG modes are the same as the top-hat beam in this section.
 The waist planes of these basic HG modes are located at the initial plane of the top-hat beam.
 The total power of the input top-hat beam is P=1 a.u..
-The initial radius r of the top-hat beam is $2.5\,\mathrm{mm}$ here which is coincident with the top-hat beam in paper 1.
+The initial radius r of the top-hat beam is 2.5 mm here which is coincident with the top-hat beam in the paper by L. D'Arcio et al.

-One obvious shortcoming of the MSD spot size for the hard-edge diffraction beam is it is divergent.5 The word divergent here means that the MSD spot size for the hard-edge diffraction beam is infinite (Eq. $(2) \rightarrow \infty$).
-Round off the spatial intensity distribution in some reasonable way such as super-gaussian edge is one choice to solve this diverge.5 Another choice is alternatively to truncate the limitation of the integration for MSD spot size to eliminate the large angle and evanescent waves.5 Many criteria are proposed for the truncated limitation such as general truncated second-order moment method,6 asymptotic approximation method7 and self-convergent beam width method8 and so on.
-However, all of them introduced another free parameter which is changed by hand and can influence the final value of the MSD spot size.
+One obvious shortcoming of the MSD spot size for the hard-edge diffraction beam is, that it is divergent.
+The word divergent here means that the MSD spot size for the hard-edge diffraction beam is infinite (Eq. $(2) \rightarrow \infty$ ).
+Rounding off the spatial intensity distribution in some reasonable way such as with a super-Gaussian edge is one choice to solve this divergence.
+Alternatively, another choice is to truncate the limitation of the integration for MSD spot size to eliminate the large angle and evanescent waves.
+Many criteria are proposed for the truncated limitation such as general truncated second-order moment method, asymptotic approximation method and self-convergent beam width method and many more.
+However, all of them introduce another free parameter which is changed by hand and can influence the final value of the MSD spot size.
 There is no general guidance to find a suitable value for the free parameter.
 These truncated methods introduce another disadvantage that they can not guarantee that the hyperbolic law and ABCD law for propagation still holds.

-The MSD spot size is sensitive to the diffracted wings even if there are only few fractional of beam energy inside these wings.
+The MSD spot size is sensitive to the diffracted wings even if there are only few fractional parts of beam energy inside these wings.
 Limiting the interval of integration of the MSD spot size definition to eliminate the divergence can be regarded as only reserving a few dominating wings.
 The diffracted beam may also be decomposed by MEM as the previous section shows.
-The higher HG mode order is, the more outside wing it represents.
-In a sense, using finite orders of HG modes to represent the diffracted beam is similar to limiting the interval of the integration.
-Compared with the MSD spot size of the diffracted beam obtained by limiting the upper and lower limits of the integral, the advantages of the MSD spot of the MEM beam are that it still satisfies the ABCD law during passing through the ABCD system and still be the hyperbolic function of propagation distance.
+The higher the HG mode order is, the more outside wings can be represented.
+In a sense, using a finite number of HG modes to represent the diffracted beam is similar to limiting the interval of the integration.
+Compared with the MSD spot size of the diffracted beam obtained by limiting the upper and lower limits of the integral, the advantages of the MSD spot of the MEM beam are that it still satisfies the ABCD law during passing through the ABCD system and still exhibits the hyperbolic function of propagation distance.